kellyrmilligan/hapi-react-redux/README.md

 ```

 this registers the plugin, and configures it for use.

+## Create store
+This should be a function that returns your fully configured redux store. see example in `src/fixtures/createStore.js`

 ## Use the `reply.hapiReactReduxRender` method to respond to a request
 ```js